radius-project/docs/docs/content/guides/author-apps/secrets/howto-new-secretstore/index.md

 tags: ["secrets"]
 ---

+Radius secret stores securely manage secrets for your Environment and Application.

-Radius leverages the secrets management solution available on the hosting platform to create and store the secret.
-For example, if you are deploying to Kubernetes, the secret will be created in Kubernetes Secrets.
+By default, Radius leverages the hosting platform's secrets management solution to create and store the secret.
+For example, if you are deploying to Kubernetes, the secret store will be created as a Kubernetes Secret.

 ## Pre-requisites